 NENSA U16 Championship Rules Document

 The U16 Championship began in 1992, and has grown to be a highlight of the winter season for junior athletes.
 Young competitors are brought together under their state team banners in a festival atmosphere to ski in four races over three days.
-The four New England states and New York each qualify their fastest twenty four* 14-15 year old boys and girls.
+The four New England states and New York each qualify their fastest forty-eight 14-15 year old boys and girls.
 This event also welcomes up to 24 guest skiers from other regions and Canada who compete head-to-head with skiers from the Northeast.
 Seeded wave starts ensure match racing at its finest, and the relay traditionally caps off the Championship with a team event.

 Race Organizer will have event entry fee and initial event info (Team Leader Packet which includes: schedule, site info, contact info, registration, waxing, parking, banquet, awards) to all team leaders in January.
 This information will be posted on the U16 event page on www.NENSA.net.
 NENSA will provide team leader contact information.

 1a.
 The U16 Championships takes place on the Friday, Saturday, and Sunday of the second weekend in March.
-Boys race first every race on an ODD year; Girls race first every race on EVEN years for every race, including the relay.
+Boys race first every race on ODD years; Girls race first every race on EVEN years for every race, including the relay.
 There must be at least 1 hr between start times for the boys and girls races.

 1b.
 The competition schedule consists of the following: